 What is an Abstract?

 When you have written a research paper, a thesis, or a dissertation, it is common practice to provide a summary of the work contained in the document.
 Research supervisors will often recommend that you wait until you have finished the document before writing the abstract to ensure that it accurately represents what the work contains.
 This is good advice, because the abstract isn’t written for you to remind yourself of what you have done.
 It is written for a specific purpose and for specific audiences.
+An abstract is a self-contained, short, and powerful statement that covers the main points of a piece of writing.

-The Purpose of an Abstract
+What is the Purpose of an Abstract?

 Since academic research documents can run from 2000-word journal articles up to dissertations of tens of thousands of words, it is helpful to provide a brief summary of what the work contains, to avoid the frustration of reading the document in full only to realize that it doesn’t meet your needs as a fellow researcher.
 By reading the abstract at the beginning, assuming it is well written, you are given enough information to decide whether or not to invest time in reading the work in full.
+Broadly, the two main reasons for writing an abstract are:

 The Audiences for an Abstract